 Please donate food and toiletries to help locally situated people seeking asylum and refugees living in poverty.
 The Ask Club – Skelmersdale Ecumenical Centre distributes your donations to men, women, and children living in poverty in Skelmersdale and West Lancashire.

-People who have fled danger, here to ask for safe refuge in the UK, receive less than £6 per day living allowance from the government.
+People who have fled danger to come to the UK asking for sanctuary receive a very small living allowance from the government.
 Forbidden from working, they live in extreme poverty.
 Your gifts of food and toiletries really make a difference.
 Thank you.

 Why do we ask for donations?

 The Ask Club at the Skelmersdale Ecumenical Centre supports locally situated asylum seekers and refugees, who have fled from war torn and crisis stricken countries around the world.
 Skelmersdale is home to around 150 men, women and children here to to seek asylum or live as refugees.
 The Ask Club weekly holds a drop-in session.
 We make food and toiletries freely available.
 The food donations ensure that these people; men, women and children, don’t go hungry because of poverty.